Licensed Practical Nurses

 Most LPNs work 40-hour weeks, less if part time.
 As with other health professionals, they may be asked to work during nights, weekends, or holidays to provide 24-hour care for their patients.
 Nurses are usually given pay differentials for these shifts.
 Most LPNs work full time.

-LPNs employed in hospitals and nursing homes, as well as in clinics, enjoy clean, well-lighted, and generally c...
+LPNs who are employed in hospitals and nursing homes, as well as in clinics, enjoy clean, well-lit, and general...

 Outlook

-Employment for LPNs is expected to grow much faster than the average for all occupations through 2028, according to the U.S. Department of Labor.
+Employment for LPNs is expected to grow about as fast as the average for all occupations through 2033, according to the U.S. Department of Labor.
 Due to advanced medical technology, people are living longer, though many will require medical assistance.
-The U.S. census Bureau reports that in 2009, the senior population (those 65 and over) was approximately 39.6 million.
+The U.S. Census Bureau reports that in 2009, the senior population (those 65 and over) was approximately 39.6 million.
 This figure is expected t...